Do I need an animal licence?

 Anyone producing five litters or more in a 12 month period should be licensed, regardless of whether they are in the business of breeding or selling dogs.

-To apply to run a business selling pet animals you need to complete our pet shop application form [pdf] 136KB and pay the appropriate fee [pdf] 107KB.
+To apply to run a business selling pet animals you need to complete our application for a licence to keep a pet shop [pdf] 137KB and pay the appropriate fee [pdf] 107KB.
 This includes all commercial selling of pet animals, including pet shops and businesses selling animals over the internet.

 There are strict guidelines and pet shop conditions [pdf] 92KB applied to the licence to ensure the health, safety and welfare of all the animals.

 Pet shops are also required to meet the requirements of the Animal Welfare Act 2006.
 More information can be found in the model conditions for pet vending licensing 2013 [pdf] 392KB.

-To apply to run a riding establishment where horses or ponies are hired out for riding or used for riding instruction you need to complete our riding establishment application form [pdf] 93KB and pay the appropriate fee [pdf] 107KB.
+To apply to run a riding establishment where horses or ponies are hired out for riding or used for riding instruction you need to complete our application form for licence for riding establishment [pdf] 69KB and pay the appropriate fee [pdf] 107KB.
 Riding stables are inspected every year prior to the renewal of a licence.
 An inspection by a vet ensures that all the horses used for instruction are fit and healthy.

 Health and safety matters at the stables, and are of a high priority to try and safeguard staff and customers.
 As such, riding establishment conditions [pdf] 87KB are attached to the licence.

 Reporting poor care of animals